Characters in stories need a plan. Even passive character types need to be actively passive. Initial plans will most likely change.

 - Why don’t they just call the police?
 (See a one line review of Home Alone on Reddit.
 The writers make the 8-year-old hero steal a toothbrush as a reason for not calling the police.)

 I feel Robert Towne refers instead to general reluctance of ordinary heroes (not superheroes, who jump at any chance to save the world) to undertake a dangerous mission.
 Everyday heroes are generally drawn into danger against their will, but at about the halfway point in the story, this character doubles down.
 Suddenly this mission is important to them.
 They won’t stop for anything.
-This doubling down is necessary because they’re going to go through a battle.
+This doubling down is necessary because they’re going to go through a big struggle.
 An audience isn’t interested in watching a half-hearted hero, unless we’re talking about a comedy in which the hero (or often, the heroine in detective comedies) bumbles through a story solving a mystery or saving the day by sheer accident.

 COMEDY GENRE PLANS